CBT Grief Counseling Techniques: Effective Grief Therapy To Support Your Mental Health

 Expressive techniques may be used with children and clients who value creativity.
 Clients may be asked in grief therapy to "draw their feelings" as a form of art therapy, and bereaved adults may be asked to journal their negative feelings or write a letter to a lost loved one.
 This can help with identifying emotions as well as targeting behaviors that may be tied to grief.

-The key to these grief therapy techniques may be the expression of difficult emotions.
+The key to these grief counseling techniques may be the expression of difficult emotions.
 Accepting your negative and positive feelings can be essential instead of feeling that you "should" feel differently about your grief.
 Expressive creation can help people distinguish grief nuances, how it affects their mental health, and potentially accept how grief plays into their lives.

-Why process grief through therapy?
+Why process grief through counseling?

 Grief counseling, whether acceptance and commitment therapy, CBT, group sessions, or other forms, often aids in the grieving process.
 It sets realistic expectations for working through the client's experience in their own time by not rushing it along or causing the grieving person to feel overwhelmed.
 Grief experts warn that attempting to process grief too quickly may result in difficulty working through and feeling pain over the death or loss of a loved one.
 Unresolved grief may lead to chronic or prolonged grief.

-Not processing grief in one's way, whether in a grief therapy support group or talk therapy, can significantly impact mental and physical health.
+Not processing grief in one's way, whether in a grief counseling support group or talk therapy, can significantly impact mental and physical health.
 The commitment therapy offers can be beneficial and offer structure after a challenging time, as well as provide healthy, proactive coping mechanisms to manage prolonged grief.

 Getty/AnnaStills